TarikExner/CytoNormPy/docs/installation.md

 ## PyPI

-Currently, FACSPy is in beta-phase.
+Currently, cytonormpy is in beta-phase.
 There will be a PyPI release once the beta phase is finished.

     pip install cytonormpy